Are you having trouble setting up or printing from a Chromebook?

 Have no fear, we’re here to help you out and answer all your questions.
 This guide will get you up and running (or printing) in a snap.

-Last updated: 5/6/17.
+Last updated: 1/9/19.

-The web-based interface is like a Central Command station that can send out printing tasks to whichever printer you’re targeting whether it’s the one at home or the one at work.
+The web-based interface is like a central command station that can send out printing tasks to whichever printer you’re targeting- whether it’s the one at home or the one at work.
 This means you can print from anywhere in the world to any printer.
 If they’re both connected to the ‘net, you have no boundaries.

 How to set up and attach a printer to your Chromebook (USB)

 First, we’ll set up a network-attached printer.

 If you don’t know what this is- it’s your basic printer that connects via USB that’s attached to your network, which is what the majority of people have.